ferebee/beachcomb/README.md

 ## Credits & Acknowledgements
 Concept by Chris Ferebee, execution mostly by LLMs.
-This project is not affiliated with PhotoRec/TestDisk.
+This project is not affiliated with the excellent PhotoRec/TestDisk.
+Mad props to exiftool, which does a lot of the heavy lifting.

 ## Contributing
 PRs welcome.